Azure-Samples/ms-identity-blazor-wasm/WebApp-OIDC/B2C/README.md

   - csharp
 products:
   - aspnet-core
-  - azure-active-directory
+  - azure-active-directory-b2c
-name: Enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform
+name: Enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform in Azure AD B2C
 urlFragment: ms-identity-blazor-wasm
-description: "This sample demonstrates how to enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform"
+description: "This sample demonstrates how to enable your Blazor Single-page Application (SPA) to sign-in users against Azure AD B2C"
 ---
-# Enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform
+# Enable your Blazor Single-page Application (SPA) to sign-in users with the Microsoft identity platform in Azure AD B2C

  1. [Overview](#overview)
  1. [Scenario](#scenario)